vuejs/vue/README.md

 **Standalone**

 Simply include a built version in `/dist` or installed via Bower with a script tag. `seed` will be registered as a global variable.
+You can also use it directly over [Browserify CDN](http://wzrd.in) at [http://wzrd.in/standalone/seed-mvvm](http://wzrd.in/standalone/seed-mvvm)

 ## [ Docs under construction... ]